 How 2PL Differs from Other Logistics Models

-To understand 2PL better, it’s essential to know how it’s different from other ways of handling logistics, like 1PL and 3PL.
+To understand 2PL better, it’s essential to understand how it differs from other ways of handling logistics, such as 1PL and 3PL.

 Why Partnering with a 2PL Is a Good Idea